njustesen/TRTS/starcraft/zerg.md

 **Abilities**:
 - _Consume_: Allows the Defiler to eat a friendly Zerg unit, taking its life and giving the Defiler 1 more energy up to it's maximum energy level.
 - _Dark Swarm_ [2 energy]: Allows the Defiler to cast a dark swarm in an area.
 No ground units take direct damage from ranged attacks in this area this round, except fo splash damage.
 - _Plague_ [3 energy]: Allows the Defiler to cast Plague on up to 4 small, 3 medium, 2 large units of the same type, or 1 structure.
 Plagued units and buildings lose 1 HP now (ignoring armor) and 5 the end of the round.
-Plague can, however, never kill a unit or destroy a building.
-When the target reaches 1 HP their armor won't work.
+Plague can, however, never kill a unit nor destroy a structure, and thus stops at 1 HP.
+If a unit's HP is reduced to 1 HP during a combat due to plague their armor won't work for the remainder of this turn.

 ###